kevgathuku/udacity-oop/README.md

 udacity-oop
 ===========

-Exercises done when undertaking the Udacity Course, Intro to Object Oriented Programming
+Solutions to exercises offered in the Udacity Course, Intro to Object Oriented Programming, with some modifications.